n1299cb/Impulcifer-Atmos/README.md

 ## Tests

-Simple test scripts are included for quickly validating the processing pipeline.
-They require sample HRIR recordings in `data/test_capture` and can be run directly with Python:
+Simple test scripts validate the processing pipeline.
+If you have real HRIR recordings, set `IMPULCIFER_TEST_CAPTURE_DIR` to their directory.
+Otherwise the tests automatically generate a tiny synthetic dataset.

+Run them directly with Python:

 ```bash
 python test_impulcifer.py       # 9.1.6 layout